manicprone/joint-kit/README.md

 using a straight-forward JSON syntax.
 No programming logic required.

-If you need to serve your custom methods as a client API, automatically generate RESTful endpoints using the JSON syntax, as well.
+If you need to serve your custom methods as a client API, automatically generate RESTful endpoints using the JSON syntax.

 ## Table of Contents